 How Do You Go Back to Keto After Cheating?

-There is no real fix to get back into ketosis quickly after cheat days.
-You just simply start again like you were on day 1.
+There is no quick fix to get back into ketosis quickly after cheat days.
+You just simply start again like you were on day one.

 In short, just get back on track as soon as possible.